gappuser/qryptr/README.md

 -Crypto by Rhys Weatherley and Brandon Wiley (https://github.com/OperatorFoundation/Crypto)

-To upload the software, connect with PC through USB, turn on device, upload arduino sketch main.ino through the arduino IDE.
+To upload the software, connect with PC through USB, turn on device, upload ./software/qryptr.ino through the arduino IDE.
 If that does not work, there is a reset button.
 Turn off the device, hold the reset button, connect with PC, release the reset button.
 Then upload the arduino sketch through the arduino IDE.

 # Todos